Spucelik/SPE-Setup/README.md

 # SPE-Setup

 The scripts that I use in this guide can be found in the \assets directory.

-A companion video is also available.
+A [companion video](https://youtu.be/IxiUeCzR9Iw) is also available with step by step instructions.

 Here is an overview of the creation process